 There’s no doubt that Labrador Retrievers are active, energetic and vibrant dogs.
-They’re passionate dogs that know how to play hard.
+They’re a fun-loving dog breed that know how to play hard.
 But if you plan to bring one home, you may be wondering how much exercise Labradors actually need.

 To remain physically and mentally healthy, Labrador Retrievers need roughly 2 hours of exercise per day.
-They need a lot of physical activities because they were original bred to live active lifestyles.
-In the past, Labs were developed as flushing dogs that spent many hours a day on hunting trips.
-And according to research, Labradors are prone obesity.
+They need a lot of physical activities because they were originally bred as working dogs with an active lifestyle.
+In the past, Labs were developed as flushing dogs that spent many hours per day on hunting trips.
+And without such exercise, Labradors are prone obesity

-Full of energy, Labradors need more exercise than the average dog.
+Labradors need more exercise than the average dog.
 But why do these dogs need this much physical activity to remain healthy?
 Read on and we’ll discuss why they need it and how they can get the right amount of daily exercise in.

 RECOMMENDED: Are Labrador Retrievers Smart?

 2 Reasons Why Labradors Need Exercise

 Make no mistake, Labrador Retrievers need plenty of exercise.
 And if you’re unable to give this amount of physical activity on a daily basis, then you may want to look into other dog breeds.
-Exercise is that important.
+For the Labs, exercise is that important.

 But why do Labradors need so much more exercise than other dogs?
-We’ve looked into the tops reasons why you should brush off the dust on your shoes and prepare for an active yet fulfilling journey with your Lab.
+We’ve looked into the tops reasons why you should brush off the dust on your shoes and prepare for an active yet fulfilling journey with your Labrador retriever.

 Labradors were literally bred to be active dogs.
 And as with all highly-active dog breeds, the Lab needs plenty of physical activity to remain happy and healthy.
 The AKC names the Lab as one of the 15 most active breeds, and it’s easy to see why.